 “That does not exactly answer my question.”

-Sebastien hesitated.
+Sebastien considered the question for a long moment.
 “I’m working on it,” she finally said.
-“I found a different way to approach solving some of my piled up problems, and I’m trying to make sure that my current issues don’t create a further avalanche of problems by destabilizing the precarious balance that makes up the rest of my life.
+“I found a different way to approach solving some of my piled-up problems, and I’m trying to make sure that my current issues don’t create a further avalanche of problems by destabilizing the precarious balance that makes up the rest of my life.
 It was good advice.
 To be honest, however, I had a hard time figuring out how to implement it.
 One of my friends actually offered the current solution I’m working toward.”

-The last few days, since working out her agreement with Ana and Oliver, had shown Sebastien how foolish she was being when she tried to work out a plan to solve all her problems.
-She’d been doing only the minimum amount of work to keep up with her school assignments, and it had been absolutely wonderful.
+The last few days, since working out her agreement with Ana and Oliver, had shown Sebastien how foolish she was being when she tried to design a plan to solve all her problems.
+Instead of working herself to the bone, she’d been doing only the minimum required to keep up with her school assignments, and it had been absolutely wonderful.
 Her only side project had been planning and preparing for “Operation Defenestration,” as Damien had insisted on calling it.
 That was more than enough to keep her busy outside of schoolwork, but she wasn’t alone in the project, and she’d found, with a pleasant feeling like a surprise sunrise, that she could delegate a lot of the work to her two very motivated partners.

-Sebastien was still tired in a bone-deep way that had nothing to do with lack of sleep, but she had actually woken up that morning and had a few sparks of energy even without the beamshell tincture.
-Not enough to get through the day, but it was a sign that whatever was wrong with her, she was recovering.
+Sebastien was still tired in a bone-deep way that had nothing to do with lack of sleep, but she had actually woken up with a few sparks of energy that morning, even without the beamshell tincture.
+Not enough to get through the day, but it was a sign that, whatever was wrong with her, she was recovering.

 Some of her ideas to fix things had been good, but her overall solution would have only made things worse in the long run.
-She hadn’t actually taken Ilma’s advice to come at her problems from a sufficiently different angle, or to be ruthless with discarding problems that couldn’t—shouldn’t—be solved, and she hadn’t focused enough on pulling in new resources that would give her more options.
+She had tried, but hadn’t successfully taken Ilma’s advice to come at her problems from a sufficiently different angle, or to be ruthless with discarding problems that couldn’t—or shouldn’t—be solved, and she hadn’t focused enough on pulling in new resources that would give her more options.